salilab/tutorial_tools/README.md

    can also be used to refer to Python objects from that URL.
 For example, after using `%intersphinx https://docs.python.org/3` links can be made to Python standard library objects, e.g. `@ref itertools`.
+ - The special command `%%include foo` will be replaced with the contents of the file `foo`.
  - The special command `[TOC]` will generate a table of contents.
  - Custom anchors can be added to headings, of the form `# Heading {#anchor}`.